-You will need to log into TC Leopard Alert and update your cell phone service provider information, then click on “Change Status” to update and resend a validation code.
+You will need to log into Temple College Leopard Alert and update your cell phone service provider information, then click on “Change Status” to update and resend a validation code.

-Anyone may sign up through the TC Leopard Alert Web site and follow the simple sign up process.
+Anyone may sign up through the Temple College Leopard Alert website and follow the simple sign-up process.
 Once you are finished, the system will send you a test message to ensure you have correctly entered your information.